-In this blog post, we'll cut to the chase: How long can you expect your fire extinguisher to last when in use?
+In this blog post, we'll cut to the chase: How long can you expect your fire extinguisher to last when in use, and what is its expiration date?
 Read on for a complete breakdown of how long they typically discharge and the essential maintenance steps to keep your extinguisher in top firefighting shape.

 Understanding the Shelf Life of a Fire Extinguisher